artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 This kind of tree structure should feel quite similar to the view tree that you see inside a tool like Reveal, or inside the Xcode visual inspector.

-React uses composition of these components to handle complexity, this also should feel quite similar to iOS development.
-The screen on an iOS app is typically made up of `UIView`s, and `UIViewController`s which exist inside a tree.
-A `UIViewController` itself doesn't have a visual representation, but it exists to manipulate data, handle actions and the view structure.
+Instead of MVC, React uses composition of components to handle complexity, oddly enough - this should feel quite similar to iOS development.
+The screen of an iOS app is typically made up of `UIView`s, and `UIViewController`s which exist inside interlinked trees of hierarchy.
+A `UIViewController` itself doesn't have a visual representation, but exists to manipulate data, handle actions and the view structure for views who do.

 A component can be both view and view controller.

 [
-  Diagram:
+  multi-step diagram:
+    UIView tree ->
-    UIView + UIViewController tree
+    UIView + UIViewController tree ->
     Component Tree

     App Prototype

-    A component with no visual side highlighted, and maybe should be a different color
+    In the component tree
 ]

 By merging the responsibilities of a `UIView` and `UIViewController` into a Component, there is a consistent way to work with all aspects of your app.
 Let's take a trivial example.
 Downloading some data from the network and showing it on a screen.

 In UIKit-world you would:

-* You would create a UIViewController which makes the API request on it's `viewDidLoad`
+* You would create a `UIViewController` which makes the API request on it's `viewDidLoad`
 * While the request is sent you present a set of views for loading
 * When the API request has returned you remove the loading screen
 * You take the data from the request and create a view hierarchy then present that